 - kidney failure

-- eating a healthy diet that is low in saturated fat, and cholesterol
+- eating a healthy diet that’s low in saturated

 - avoiding fatty foods

 - adding fish to your diet twice per week

 - exercising for 30 to 60 minutes per day, six